 What’s more, if they do not carry out the necessary amounts of logging and monitoring, you may not even be aware that your site is under attack, and this can lead to a whole host of problems.

-We do hope you found this blog on OWASP top 10 vulnerabilities, useful, and we do encourage you to pay attention to these vulnerabilities and ensure that your website always remains safe & secure.
+We do hope you found this blog on OWASP top 10 vulnerabilities, useful, and we do encourage you to pay attention to these vulnerabilities to ensure that your web application remains secure.

 How to build secure applications easily & save 50% development cost?
 Get your Free Demo